Akanksha-cloudsec/Cloud-Threat-Detection/README.md

 # Cloud-Threat-Detection
-This project demonstrates the implementation of an automated security operations (SecOps) system on Amazon Web Services (AWS).
-The system is designed to detect, respond to, and notify about security threats in real-time, significantly reducing the Mean Time to Detect (MTTD) and Mean Time to Respond (MTTR).
+This project shows how to build an automatic security system on Amazon Web Services (AWS) that constantly watches for cyber threats, takes action to stop them, and immediately alerts your security team.
+The system uses smart detection tools to spot unusual activity, like someone trying to steal data or hack into a server, and then automatically responds—for example, by isolating the affected server and creating a backup for investigation.
+This all happens in minutes or even seconds, which means your team can find and fix security problems much faster than if they had to do everything manually.
+# Architecture Diagram